igorgcustodio/list-users-from-mock-api/README.md

 - ViewCode + UIKit
 - Observable pattern to handle communication between ViewModel and ViewController
 - DesignSystem for Colors, Margins and Sizes
+- For DI, I choosed to use Protocol on objects and in classes to remove the possible dependency between classes

 ## Features